 Bonjour!
 Please see the grade level tab to the left on the navigation menu or on your mobile device by clicking on the 3 bars at the top left of your screen.
 There you will find all the info about class and supplies needed.

-Please see Canvas to access your level's specific weekly calendar and attendance times.
+Please see Canvas to access your level's specific weekly calendar.

 You will have homework to complete for French EACH EVENING even though you attend an ABC schedule with Design and Art class.
-As during our normal face-to-face classes, it will work BEST if you do a SMALL amount of work each day rather than completing the work all in one or two larger chunks.
+It will work BEST if you do a SMALL amount of work EACH day rather than completing the work all in one or two larger chunks.